remi0s/aosp-dictionary-tools/README.md

 3)After the wordlist is created use the parser.pl with command perl parser.pl filename > newfilename

 4)Spellchecking the wordlist is essential.
 There are many ways to do it but i would recommend using a python script because its less time consuming.
+You can find plenty of dictionaries on credits [5]

 5)Add header information in the new wordlist file